Joint Verification and Reranking for Open Fact Checking Over Tables: Hyperparameters

 \section{Hyperparameters}

 Our model uses RoBERTa~\citep{liu2019roberta} to encode each table into vectors.
 On top of RoBERTa we employ key-value self-attention~\citep{vaswani2017attention} with two attention heads.
 We then use an MLP consisting of a linear transformation to $h=3072$ hidden units, followed by $tanh$-activation and linear projection to the output space.
 During training, we employ dropouts with probability $0.1$ before each linear transformation in the MLP.
+The hyperparameters for all experiments were selected using the TabFact development set (with TabFact tables as the backend).

 We train the model using Adam~\citep{kingma2014adam} with a learning rate of $5e-6$.
 We use a linear learning rate schedule, warming up over the first $30000$ batches.
 We use a batch size of $32$.
 Training was done on 8 NVIDIA Tesla V100 Volta GPUs (with 32GB of memory), and completed in approximately 36 hours.